technyon/nuki_hub/README.md

 Enable pairing mode on the Nuki Lock or Opener (press the button on the Nuki device for a few seconds) and power on the ESP32.<br>
 Pairing should be automatic.<br>
 <br>
-When pairing is successful, the web interface should show "Paired: Yes" (it might be necessary to reload the page in your browser).<br>
+When pairing is successful, the web interface should show "Paired: Yes".<br>
 MQTT nodes like lock state and battery level should now reflect the reported values from the lock.<br>
 <br>
 <b>Note: It is possible to run Nuki Hub alongside a Nuki Bridge.